 Webinars emphasize the project itself and what we are learning from it, particularly from the perspective of the academic partners.
 These are not traditional marketing webinars but rather educational webinars which serve the added purpose of recognizing the organizations that are helping us learn something new and important about how to serve students better.

 To be notified of upcoming webinars by email, please click here.

-- Driving Toward a Degree: It Takes a Village to Increase Student Retention Improving student retention has been a hot topic for both mission- sustainability-related reasons.
+- Driving Toward a Degree: It Takes a Village to Increase Student Retention Improving student retention has been a hot topic for both mission- and sustainability-related reasons.
 There are so many different experiments and approaches being undertaken that it can be hard to tell what works and what to pay attention to.
 Tyton Partners, using a clever mixed method research approach, has identified institutions that are having a real impact on student success and discovered some common characteristics.
 Thursday, May 21st at 2:00 PM ET.

 - Results You Can Trust: Building a Rigorous and Relevant Portfolio of Evidence of the Efficacy of Edtech March 11th, 2020: Educational technology has the potential to innovate pedagogy, but the focus on instructor and student perceptions of tools, and the lack of rigorous and relevant evidence of effectiveness has resulted in false starts and frustrations.
 In 2017, with the development of their next generation platform Achieve, Macmillan Learning established an innovative approach to demonstrating efficacy.